kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: JobSets, ReplicatedJobs

-You can set this label/annotation on a [JobSet](https://jobset.sigs.k8s.io) or a ReplicatedJob template to ensure exclusive job placement per topology group.
+You can set this label/annotation on a [JobSet](https://jobset.sigs.k8s.io) to ensure exclusive Job placement per topology group.
+You can also define this label or annotation on a replicated job template.
+Read the documentation for JobSet to learn more.

 ### alpha.jobset.sigs.k8s.io/node-selector